CraftAcademy/slow_food_sinatra/README.md

 ### SlowFood (Sinatra)

-NOTE: the following application is an assignment developed as part of challenges during Craft Academy coding bootcamp, a 12-week program aiming to build coding skills in 12 weeks using real cases/ challenges in a mix of classes, assignment and personal coaching approach.
+NOTE: the following application is an assignment developed as part of challenges during Craft Academy coding bootcamp /http://craftacademy.se/, a 12-week program aiming to build coding skills in 12 weeks using real cases/ challenges in a mix of classes, assignment and personal coaching approach.

 The case: Our client is a Restaurant owner that needs an website where he can list his menu and allow visitors to view menu and place orders.